clarinsi/csmtiser/README.md

 ```

 The output is available in ```text_to_normalise.txt.norm```.
 If tokenisation or truecasing are performed during data preparation, the reverse processes are run at the end of the normalisation process.

+On our exemplary dataset detruecasing is performed, while detokenisation is not.